-You may find out more about the Enterprise Development Grant (EDG) from business advisors at the 11 SME Centres (www.enterprisesg.gov.sg/contact-info).
+You may find out more about the Enterprise Development Grant (EDG) from business advisors at our SME Centres (www.enterprisesg.gov.sg/contact-info).

 You may apply for the Enterprise Development Grant (EDG) via the Business Grants Portal.
 You will need your company’s CorpPass to apply.